trpc-group/trpc-go/docs/developer_guide/develop_plugins/log.md

 If you have set `pluginName` in configuration file, the framework will call the `Setup` function of the `writer` when initializing.

-The specific implementation depends on the initilization prrocess of log platform.
+The specific implementation depends on the initialization prrocess of log platform.
 For example, `log-atta` reuses the channel of atta, we only need to initialize atta.

 To improve the efficiency, atta-log write channels in real time, asynchronously reporting(supports batch), and starts consumers during initialization.